-Learn with the person who sparked the
+Learn from the person who sparked the

 end-of-life doula movement

-By the end of the class you will know what it means to be an end-of-life doula serving people with a terminal illness or loved ones who have suffered the sudden death of someone near and dear to them.
+By the end of the training, you will know how to be a compassionate and effective end-of-life doula serving people with a terminal illness or those who have experienced the sudden death of someone close to them.

 May 30 - Tuesday - 7:00-10:00 pm

-October 22 & 23 - Saturday & Sunday - 9:30 am-1:30 pm
+June 3 & 4 - Saturday & Sunday - 9:30 am-1:30 pm

 June 6, 13 & 20 - Tuesday - 7:00-10:00 pm

 June 24 & 25 - Saturday & Sunday - 9:30 am-1:30 pm

 June 27 - Tuesday - 7:00-10:00 pm

 About the Instructor